wmeira/gothongames/README.md

   - Login page
   - Signup page
   - Confirmation e-mail.
 Tokens are generated using JSON Web Signature from `itsdangerous`
   - Unconfirmed e-mail page.
-It is allowed to resend confirmation e-mail if expired or invalid
+It is possible to resend the confirmation e-mail if expired or invalid
 - Games: Gothon | Riddle Master | World Flags Quiz
-- Login
-- Signup
-- Ranking
+- Ranking page

 ## TODO

-  - Melhorar aparência HTML
-  - Sistema de ajuda
-  - Sistema de pontuação
-  - Jogos:
-    - Melhorar GothonWeb
-    - Criar Riddle Master
+  - Games:
+    - Create more rooms for "Riddle Master"
-    - Criar World Flags Quiz
+    - Create more rooms for "World Flags Quiz"
-  - Aumentar a cobertura dos testes automatizados
+  - User:
+    - Recover password system
+    - Avatar image using Gravatar API
+    - Profile page: update avatar image and change password
+  - Increase the coverage of automation tests